Team Sky's Alex Dowsett joins Movistar

 Dowsett missed out on a place in Great Britain's Olympic cycling team when his preparations were hampered by an elbow injury.

-He made headlines earlier this month when he described Lance Armstrong as a "legend" in the aftermath of the American's drugs ban.
+He made headlines earlier this month when in the aftermath of the American's drugs ban.

 But Dowsett said he was referring to what Armstrong had achieved in the fight against cancer and added he would not want to shake the Texan's hand.